What are service design tools? (Guide part 3)

 There exists a wide variety of tools and methods at different stages of service design and development, from exploring the world of our customers, to reflecting on our customer data, and finally implementing our service design improvements.

-We differentiate between tools and methods.
+We differentiate between tools for service design and methods:

-On the one hand, tools such as customer journey maps are concrete models that follow a specific structure or are built on a given template.
+Tools such as customer journey maps are concrete models that follow a specific structure or are built on a given template.

 Methods such as contextual interviews, on the other hand, are procedures to approach or accomplish something.
 Let us clarify with some more practical examples.
 In the following we will present you some tools and methods for each of the components of a service design process.